wendyc8511545113/wendyc8511545113.github.io/JupiterAge.md

 # 🚀 How Old Are You on Jupiter? 🌌

-Ever wondered how many years you've been around *if you lived on Jupiter*? 🪐 Well, wonder no more!
+Ever wondered how many years you've been around *if you lived on Jupiter*?
+🪐 Well, wonder no more!

 This **C# program** calculates your **Jupiter age** based on Earth's years.
 Since Jupiter takes **11.86 Earth years** to orbit the Sun, you're *technically* much younger over there!

-Interact with the code here:

 ### **Enter Your Earth Age**:
 <form id="ageForm">